tariks/peakachu/README.md

 Models for predicting loops in Hi-C have been trained using CTCF ChIA-PET interactions, H3K27ac HiChIP interactions, and a high-confidence loop set (loops that can be detected by at least two orthogonal methods from CTCF ChIA-PET, Pol2 ChIA-PET, Hi-C, CTCF HiChIP, H3K27ac HiChIP, SMC1A HiChIP, H3K4me3 PLAC-Seq, and TrAC-Loop) as positive training samples, at a variety of read depths.
 Simply download the appropriate model file and directly run the score_genome/score_chromosome function if you want to detect chromatin loops on your own Hi-C or Micro-C maps.

-If you are using Peakachu>=1.3.0, please select a model from the following table:
+If you are using Peakachu>=2.0, please select a model from the following table:

-Instead, if you are using an old Peakachu version (<1.3.0), please select a model from this table:
+Instead, if you are using an older Peakachu version (<2.0), please select a model from this table:

 | Total intra reads | high-confidence (5kb)                                                                                    | high-confidence (10kb)                                                                                     | high-confidence (25kb)                                                                                     | CTCF Models (10kb)                                                                      | H3K27ac Model (10kb)                                                                          |